[[[updated November 20, 2017]]

-Thanks to the new Facebook Live Contributor Page Role, Pages now have the flexibility to allow individuals to contribute great live content on behalf of their Page, whilst keeping the Page secure, as well as maintaining control over the rest of their content.
+Thanks to the new Facebook Live Contributor Page Role, Pages now have the flexibility to allow individuals to contribute great live content on behalf of their Page, while keeping the Page secure, as well as maintaining control over the rest of their content.

 Until recently, if you wanted to let someone go live on your Facebook Page, then you would have to give them Admin access to your Page.
 This was problematic for most Pages, as the Page Admin role would give them access to all of the features on your Facebook Page.